PatrickRay88/data-mining-virality-analysis/docs/final_report.md

 ## Limitations
 - The modeling target is the Stage A residual, so any Stage A misspecification cascades into Stage B; future iterations should consider joint modeling or Bayesian hierarchical approaches.
 - Title features remain surface-level heuristics.
-Without richer embeddings (e.g., transformer sentence encoders) the lift ceiling is low.
+Even with transformer embeddings, the lift ceiling is low without better exposure instrumentation or content features.
 - Snapshot cadence (5/15/30/60 minutes) may miss ultra-fast viral posts, biasing residuals for high-velocity communities.
 - Reddit/HN deletions and moderation actions introduce censoring not currently modeled.